Biden Opens Sneaky New Front in Trade War Against China

 We work closely with organizations from all sectors to activate FP Insider access at scale—and at maximum savings.
 Learn more and request an FP Insider demo.

-As he assumed the presidency, President Biden inherited an economy still distressed from the COVID-19 pandemic as well as an ongoing trade war with China, among other challenges.
-Biden’s top economic priority will initially be combatting COVID-19 and overseeing a robust economic recovery, and his first major action on the economy as president was signing the $1.9 trillion American Rescue Plan in March 2021 to address the economic hardships inflicted by the pandemic.
+As he took office, President Biden inherited an economy still distressed from the COVID-19 pandemic as well as an ongoing trade war with China, among other challenges.
+Initially, Biden’s top economic priority was combatting COVID-19 and overseeing a robust economic recovery, and his first major action on the economy as president was signing the $1.9 trillion American Rescue Plan in March 2021 to address the economic hardships inflicted by the pandemic.
 Beyond addressing the economic damage caused by COVID-19, Biden is now turning his focus toward other campaign priorities, including strengthening domestic manufacturing, reforming the tax code, investing in clean energy and high-tech sectors, resolving ongoing trade conflicts, and navigating the continued challenges posed by China.
 Having heavily criticized former President Trump’s Tax Cuts and Jobs Act and inability to cut down U.S. companies’ practice of offshoring jobs, Biden seeks to expand domestic manufacturing through strengthening union power and incentivizing companies to purchase American-made products by closing existing tax loopholes that favor offshoring.
 He is advocating for moving jobs, particularly in manufacturing, back to the U.S. from overseas and, akin to Trump, has designated a major part of his economic agenda “Buy American.”
 Alongside the American Recovery Act, Biden also signed Executive Order 14005, which focused on increasing the amount of domestically produced components used in supply chains.
 In a June 2021 address, Janet Yellen and finance ministers from the G7 nations and the EU pledged to combat corporate tax avoidance globally.
 The pledge included and agreement, in principle, to implement a global minimum corporate tax of 15 percent and eliminate national digital services taxes.
 On July 1, 2021, officials from 130 countries announced their support for the international minimum corporate tax.
 But despite international support, the agreement still needs to pass in Congress, where it is likely to face strong opposition.

 COVID-19 has impacted every economy globally, with the global economy contracting at its worst rate since WWII.
 However, global growth has begun to return in 2021, with China leading the strongest post-pandemic economic recovery globally.